This section covers two autonomous communities of Spain: Catalonia (Cataluña

 .
 There are names for segments of Spain's north coast as well, but those names are not well-known tourist lingo.

 Girona is the northernmost of the three coastal provinces of Catalonia, and it borders France.
 It has 260 kilometers of coastline (counting all the twists and turns), or about 130 kilometers measured more linearly.
 As the crow flies, Cala del Pí 42.4304N, 3.1641E in Portbou is just 600 meters south of the French border.
 Besides being the northernmost Mediterranean nude beach in Spain, it is also one of the tiniest beaches, and this charming little cove can feel crowded with just a dozen visitors.
-A bit farther south, Punta d'Es Borró 42.3908N, 3.1630E is a small peninsula between Llançá and Colera.
-The peninsula is easily accessible from the coastal road, and a walk around its perimeter is less than 2 kilometers.
-Along the walk, you will find one small beach that is favored by nudists along with several other quieter niches with nudist potential.
+A bit farther south, Playa del Borró 42.3908N, 3.1630E is one of several small beaches on a small peninsula that is between Colera and Llançá.
+Playa del Borró is the most secluded of the peninsula beaches, and it is attended mostly by nudists.

 The are two nude beaches in the the town of El Port de la Selva, both of which are located in small bays.
 Not far from the village center, Cala Tamariua 42.3436N, 3.2097E is easily accessible and draws a mix of textiles and nudists.
 Cala Tavallera 42.3296N, 3.2499E is a geographically similar beach, but it is far more secluded, nestled deep within Cap de Creus natural park.
 To get to Cala Tavallera, you can take a very long but scenic hike through the park that begins near Cala Tamariua.
 It's about 7 kilometers each way.
 Some visitors also arrive by private boat and anchor in the bay.